codedx/codedx-kubernetes/setup/core/docs/config/migrate-data.md

 >Note: You must have adequate disk and memory resources before starting a data migration with a large Code Dx dataset.

+The data migration steps below assume that you are migrating data to a new instance of Code Dx running on Kubernetes.
+If you installed the Tool Orchestration feature and ran an orchestrated analysis, you should re-install Code Dx after manually deleting the Tool Orchestration Helm release and k8s namespace.
+Doing so will avoid potential conflicts with restored Code Dx data and data in Tool Orchestration storage (i.e., MinIO).
+If your deployment uses the default release and namespace names, run `helm -n cdx-svc delete codedx-tool-orchestration` and `kubectl delete ns cdx-svc` to uninstall Tool Orchestration components before re-running your saved setup.ps1 command line.

 1) Log on to your Code Dx server.

 2) Run mysqldump to create a backup file.
 You can run the following command to create a dump-codedx.sql file after specifying the parameters that work for your database.